-For a number of years, the Reverend Ian Goligher has jokingly called me “Mr. Spurgeon.”
+For a number of years, Rev. Ian Goligher has jokingly called me “Mr. Spurgeon.”
 Recently, he asked me to write a brief account of the “Prince of Preachers” project which involved the recording of many of Spurgeon’s sermons.
 It originated at Bob Jones University’s Radio Station WMUU AM/FM in Greenville, South Carolina, where I had been working as music director since 1965, a position suggested to me by Dr. Gail Gingery, with whom I was studying in graduate school.
 In 1989, the program director of the station conceived the idea of a series called “Reading About the Book,” to be aired over WMUU AM.
 Several staff members, including myself, were asked to read from the writings of some of the great servants of God from the past.
 In some cases, this took the form of reading from devotional books or other solid Christian literature.
 As I considered what I should read, I asked advice from my pastor, Dr. Alan Cairns.
 His immediate response was, “Why not read Spurgeon?”
 The station’s program director was enthusiastic about the project, and he gave me a block of time sufficient to read an entire sermon twice a week.
 Although “Reading About the Book” as a series lasted only a few years, “The Prince of Preachers” broadcast became a permanent part of the program schedule until the station was sold in 2012.

 Needless to say, I was overwhelmed by the prospect of recording messages by one of the greatest preachers whom God has ever raised up in the English-speaking world.
 Many questions arose.
 How was I to approach these sermons?
 Where should I begin?
 A simple, straight-forward reading of Spurgeon’s words did not seem appropriate.
 Although there are no recordings of his preaching, the power of his language requires some measure of emotion on the part of a reader.
 In the end, I let his own inimitable use of language guide me.
 Hopefully, the readings convey at least a small reflection of the passion and burden with which Spurgeon preached.
 Prior to each recording session, I pray for the help and power of the Holy Spirit, earnestly beseeching God to use these timeless sermons for His glory.